aria2/aria2/doc/manual-src/en/aria2c.rst

   If aria2 receives "file not found" status from the remote HTTP/FTP servers NUM times without getting a single byte, then force the download to fail.
 Specify ``0`` to disable this option.
 This options is effective only when using HTTP/FTP servers.
+The number of retry attempt is counted toward :option:`--max-tries`, so it should be configured too.

   Default: ``0``

 .. option:: -m, --max-tries=<N>